cbornet/IT-Blog/SRE/prometheus_mobile_website.md

 Our first deployment was a single virtual machine that was used for fetching metrics and displaying data in Grafana.
 We configured it to discover Marathon services and crawl containers at they came and went.
 More on how we scaled it at the end of the article.

-## Good instrumentation is primary !
+## Good instrumentation is mandatory !

 Once we had Prometheus up and running, we were able to instrument our rendering service written in NodeJS with the help of [`prom-client`](https://github.com/siimon/prom-client) and set up the usual metrics, HTTP responses, CPU heap, garbage collector and more.
 What we did though was implementing custom metrics like the time we take to render a React component.
 Instrumenting is so simple that we actually encourage our development teams to write their own custom metrics as long as they are meaningful and sensible.